hhru/api/docs_eng/employer_vacancies.md

 ### Errors

+* `400 Bad Request` – error in the request parameters
 * `403 Forbidden` – current user is not an employer
 * `403 Forbidden` – provided employer ID is incorrect
 * `404 Not Found` – current user does not have the appropriate privileges to view published vacancies